shray-ya-sing/doclayer/README.md

 # DocLayer

 A cross-platform library for generating PowerPoint presentations programmatically using OpenXML.
-DocLayer provides C#, Python, and TypeScript/Node.js APIs for creating PPTX files with support for themes, slides, shapes, and text formatting.
+DocLayer provides C#, Python (`doclayer-py`), and TypeScript/Node.js (`@doclayer/ts`) APIs for creating PPTX files with support for themes, slides, shapes, and text formatting.

 ## Overview